 Heat cycles come at different times for different dogs.
 Small breed dogs come into heat sooner – oftentimes much sooner -than large breed dogs.
 That being said, there are generalities you can expect when your dog will come into heat.

 The average age of a dog having her first heat is about 6 months of age, but that’s not always the case.
 Remember, even generalities have exceptions, and your dog may not reach sexual maturity in the time you expect.

 Small breed dogs come into heat sooner than larger breed dogs.
 In fact, some small breed dogs can go into heat as early as four months of age.
 It seems counter-intuitive that these dogs would go into heat sooner than larger breed dogs, as small breed dogs tend to have the longest lifespans.

 Medium Sized Dogs

-Medium sized dogs like Labrador Retrievers generally go into heat in that 6 month range, however it can be up to a year before they have their first heat.
+Medium-sized dogs like Labrador Retrievers generally go into heat in that 6-month range.
+However, it can be up to a year before they have their first heat.

-Large Breed Dogs
+Large and Giant Breed Dogs

 How long does the first heat cycle last?